 |Regular dividend declaration is not SEBI-mandated||Wealth creation with corpus growth|

-Plenty ride on the expertise of the asset manager as the percentage of equity allocation is at his discretion.
-The fund manager selects the companies (large-cap, mid-cap, small-cap or micro-cap) to put their money in – which helps to manage risks.
-One reason for their low-risk nature is that they mostly place their money in debt securities like debentures, public securities and corporate bonds.
+A lot depends on the expertise of the asset manager as the percentage of equity allocation is at his discretion.
+The fund manager selects the companies (large-cap, mid-cap, small-cap or micro-cap) to invest pooled investment in, which helps to manage risks.
+These funds are moderate-risk bets, and they mostly invest in debt securities such as debentures, public securities, and corporate bonds.

-MIPs can generate more returns compared to 100% debt funds, thanks to the equity-presence.
-They have historically delivered 10-12% returns, which is more than what fixed deposits offer.
-However, you get dividend payouts at the discretion of the fund company, and they are not guaranteed.
+MIPs can generate higher returns than pure debt funds due to the equity-presence.
+They have historically delivered 10% to 12% returns, which is more than what fixed deposits offer.
+However, the dividend payouts are at the discretion of the fund company, and they are not guaranteed.

-As a debt-oriented fund, MIP is taxed.
-All rules of short-term capital gains (STCG) and long-term capital gains (LTCG) taxation will apply to MIPs too.
+As a debt-oriented fund, MIPs are taxable.
+All the rules of short-term capital gains (STCG) and long-term capital gains (LTCG) taxation apply on MIPs too.

-Many a time, it has served as a means to meet planned and unexpected expenses.
-In short, investing in MIP is good means to add to your existing income in a disciplined manner.
+Sometimes, MIPs have served as a means to meet planned and unexpected expenses.
+In short, investing in MIP is an excellent means to add to your current income in a disciplined manner.